-In response to several incidents of anti-immigrant harassment in 2016, a non-partisan group of Lewiston and Auburn residents began meeting to discuss ways to support their community at a time of increased public hostility.
+In 2016 a non-partisan group of Lewiston and Auburn residents began meeting to discuss ways to support their community at a time of increased public hostility.
 This group, the Community of Kindness, partnered with YWCA Central Maine to engage Green Dot, an internationally respected leader in bystander training.

 Three intensive days of focus groups in April 2017 involving individuals from multiple community leaders, organizations, and groups enabled Green Dot to learn more about our community and its recent experiences.
 Using this focus-group research, Green Dot then created a customized curriculum and provided a four-day instructor training, which was completed by 46 participants at the Lewiston Public Library in August 2017.